riodda/alpaca-trading-bot/README.md

 # WATB Webhook Alpaca Trading Bot
 Simple Python Alpaca Trading Bot, **DON'T USE FOR LIVE TRADING**

-This Bot will lissen for a webhook from Trading View on given port and execute the trade received by webhook. edit config.py with api keys and path, ip address port log and payload folders
+This Bot will lissen for a webhook from Trading View or other platforms on given port and execute the trade received by webhook. edit config.py with api keys and path, ip address port log and payload folders

 `key = "MYKEY"`